HeZhang1994/video-audio-tools/README.md

 ## Usage

-Set the name/path of input and output media files in the code (see comments for details).
+Set the path of input and output media files (see code comments for details).

 - To extract audio from video, run ```run_VAP_extract.py```.